 5 – Close To A Known Breeding Ground

 Unfortunately, one of the main signs of a pest problem in your house is the outside of your home.
-For example, if you live in a large city center near some alleys, or close to large garbage cans, then those problems will make their way into your life.
+For example, if you live in a large city center near some alleys or close to large garbage cans, then those problems will make their way into your life.

-As your home provides a warm sanctuary, pests that feed on garbage situated outside your home will often stroll into your house to breed, sleep, and relieve themselves.
+As your home provides a warm sanctuary, pests that feed on garbage outside your home will often stroll into your house to breed, sleep, and relieve themselves.

-We know that living in the city center close to shops and bars means that you can’t control all of your everyday house infestation possibilities.
+You can’t control all of your everyday house infestation possibilities.
 But, if you are thinking of moving home, remember to look at what’s around your house, too.

 6 – Holes, Everywhere

-If you have small holes in timber or other wood framings, then you’ll need to find a pest control company to help fumigate your house as quickly as possible.
-Above all, this is one of the most dangerous signs of a pest as it can cause your home to come tumbling down.
+If you have small holes in timber or other wood framings, you’ll need to find a pest control company to help fumigate your house as quickly as possible.
+Above all, this is one of the most dangerous signs of a pest, as it can cause your home to come tumbling down.
 Quite literally.

 7 – Things That Go Bump In The Night